-The College is the only education partner of the Joseph Aspdin Skills Trust (JAST). which is a small local charity that aims to support young people from deprived communities to access green skills.
+The College is the only education partner of the Joseph Aspdin Trust (JAST) which is a small local charity which aims to support young people from deprived communities to access green skills.
 This work is growing in importance and expansion of the project across other providers is being developed.
-The trust pay for a dedicated member of staff to create and deliver training on climate change and green skills to all our 16-18 year old students.
+The trust pays for a dedicated member of staff to create and deliver training on climate change and green skills to all our 16-18-year-old students.
+In addition, this dedicated member of staff also advises teaching staff on how to embed green skills into their curriculum.
 Discussions with the West Yorkshire Combined Authority are developing ways to use the Green Skills Fund to expand this work.

-Our 14-16 part-time provision has grown over the past few years as schools have requested support with vocational programmes, either as bespoke cohorts or for individual students.
-There are approximately 120 students on this provision currently.
+Our 14-16 part time provision has grown over the past few years as schools have requested support with vocational programmes, either as bespoke cohorts or for individual students.
+There are approx. 120 students on this provision currently.